AULLM++: Structured-Token-Conditioned Large Language Models for Micro-Expression Action Unit Detection: Experiments

 \subsection{Cross-Domain Feature Visualization}

-To intuitively demonstrate the effectiveness of AULLM++ in mitigating cross-domain distribution shifts, we employ t-SNE to visualize the high-level feature spaces across the CASME II, SAMM, and 4DME-Micro datasets.
-As illustrated in Fig.~\ref{fig:tsne}(a), the feature distribution of the baseline method (LED-SSSNet) exhibits severe domain gaps.
-In the standard baseline, features exhibit severe domain shifts, forming completely isolated clusters based on their dataset origins rather than their physiological meanings.
-This clearly indicates that the baseline model heavily overfits to these dataset-specific environmental biases, such as lighting conditions, camera sensors, or ethnic backgrounds, failing to capture robust, domain-invariant micro-expression cues.
+To qualitatively illustrate the effectiveness of AULLM++ in mitigating cross-domain distribution shifts, we employ t-SNE to visualize the high-level feature spaces across the CASME II, SAMM, and 4DME-Micro datasets.
+As illustrated in Fig.~\ref{fig:tsne}(a), the feature distribution of the baseline method (LED-SSSNet) exhibits clear domain gaps, with isolated clusters formed according to dataset origin rather than physiological meaning.
+This indicates that the baseline model may overfit to dataset-specific environmental biases, such as lighting conditions, camera sensors, or ethnic backgrounds, which limits its ability to capture robust cross-domain micro-expression cues.

-In contrast, Fig.~\ref{fig:tsne}(b) reveals that the feature distribution of AULLM++ demonstrates a notably higher degree of domain overlap and entanglement.
-Driven by the universal anatomical priors from R-AUGNN and the causal intervention of CCR, our framework successfully forces the model to discard a significant portion of dataset-specific environmental pseudo-correlations.
-Consequently, features from different datasets are projected into a much closer, generalized semantic space.
-While perfectly aligning distinct datasets into a singular, domain-agnostic manifold remains an open challenge, this visualization explicitly confirms that AULLM++ achieves a substantial leap in learning robust, domain-invariant micro-expression representations.
+In contrast, Fig.~\ref{fig:tsne}(b) reveals that the feature distribution of AULLM++ shows a higher degree of domain overlap and entanglement.
+Driven by the FACS-guided AU-relation priors from R-AUGNN and the intervention-inspired regularization of CCR, our framework encourages the model to reduce dataset-specific environmental pseudo-correlations.
+Consequently, features from different datasets are projected into a closer and more generalized semantic space.
+While perfectly aligning distinct datasets into a single domain-agnostic manifold remains an open challenge, this visualization qualitatively suggests that AULLM++ learns better-aligned cross-domain micro-expression representations.